LudumDare/ludumdare.com/content/resources/questions/is-the-theme-required.md

 Using the theme is a recommendation, not a requirement.

-While yes, one of our rating categories is "Theme", how well a game fits that category is subjective.
+Since Ludum Dare 50, you can now opt-out of the the "Theme" category.

+The "Theme" category is a [fully subjective category](/resources/questions/what-is-a-category), meaning opting-out is not required.

-A game will never be [disqualified](/resources/rules/#disqualification) or removed for not using the theme.
+An entry will never be [disqualified](/resources/rules/#disqualification) or removed for not using the theme, or not opting-out of the "Theme" category.

 #### See also:
 * [Why have a theme?](/resources/questions/why-have-a-theme/)